Alluxio/alluxio/docs/en/operation/Journal.md

 metadata for the 1 million remaining files, and the original 5 million entries will be deleted.

 By default, checkpoints are automatically taken every 2 million entries.
-This can be configured by setting `alluxio.master.journal.checkpoint.period.entries` on the masters.
+This can be configured by setting `alluxio.coordinator.journal.checkpoint.period.entries` on the masters.
 Setting the value lower will reduce the amount of disk space needed by the journal at the cost of additional work for the standby masters.

 When the metadata are stored in RocksDB, Alluxio 2.9 added support to checkpointing with multiple threads.
-`alluxio.master.metastore.rocks.parallel.backup=true` will turn on multi-threaded checkpointing and make the checkpointing a few times faster(depending how many threads are used).
+`alluxio.coordinator.metastore.rocks.parallel.backup=true` will turn on multi-threaded checkpointing and make the checkpointing a few times faster(depending how many threads are used).
-`alluxio.master.metastore.rocks.parallel.backup.threads` controls how many threads to use.
+`alluxio.coordinator.metastore.rocks.parallel.backup.threads` controls how many threads to use.
-`alluxio.master.metastore.rocks.parallel.backup.compression.level` specifies the compression level, where smaller means bigger file and less CPU consumption, and larger means smaller file and more CPU consumption.
+`alluxio.coordinator.metastore.rocks.parallel.backup.compression.level` specifies the compression level, where smaller means bigger file and less CPU consumption, and larger means smaller file and more CPU consumption.

 #### Checkpointing on secondary master